3. API Reference¶

 When a pre-created publisher is not supplied, the

-will create an internal DDS participant and DDS publisher.
-This will naturally consume some resources, so when a lot of streams need to be created it is recommended to supply a publisher that can be re-used for eachFooStreamDataWriter
+FooStreamDataWriterwill create an internal DDS participant and DDS publisher.
+This will naturally consume some resources, so when a lot of streams need to be created it is recommended to supply a publisher that can be re-used for eachFooStreamDataWriterinstance.The

-will create a DDS topic of the correct type and name it after the suppliedstreamName
+streamNameis a required parameter.
+TheFooStreamDataWriterwill create a DDS topic of the correct type and name it after the suppliedstreamName.

 3.3.2. append¶